Sabbath in our home

 But if we are alone as a family we start directly with the gathering, listening to Gods word and time spent in prayer and singing.

-• What we love about this way, is that there is room for all generations to participate, the little ones also share from their picture bibles and prays out loud.
+What we love this way of gathering together, there is room for all generations to participate, the little ones also share from their picture bibles and prays out loud.

 Devotion Time

-• Then it is Devotion time, where one is sharing the word, read in the Bible, we then talk about what we have heard or read, ask questions or reflect on what has been shared.
+Devotion time; One is sharing the word, we read in the Bible, we talk about what we have heard or read, ask questions or reflect on what has been shared.
+Small and little is apart of it.

 Prayer